How to Find Your Child’s Ayurvedic Dosha

 Touch and smell: Massage with coconut oil is relaxing for the Pitta child.
 Diffuse calming aromas like lavender, sandalwood, and jasmine around the home.

 Sight and colors: Opt for cooler colors in clothing and surroundings like soothing pastels, green or blue or even silver.
 Pittas need plenty of wide open spaces.
+Try Feng Shui principals in your child’s bedroom to help keep them calm.

 As a stage in life, Kapha is considered the main childhood dosha.
 Kapha children tend to be more stocky in build, slower, very patient, and easy-going.
 When they’re out-of-balance, they can become very stubborn and have difficulty changing their minds.

-Think of a balanced Kapha as the perfect mixture of earth and water, making a soft, malleable clay, but an out-of-balance Kapha can be a dry, hard brick that would rather break than take any other shape or form.
+Think of a balanced Kapha as the perfect mixture of earth and water, making a soft, malleable clay.
+But an out-of-balance Kapha can be a dry, hard brick that would rather break than take any other shape or form.

 Taste: Avoid processed and canned food, dairy products and sweets.
 Pungent and bitter flavors, like garlic, radishes, collard greens, and ginger may bring a Kapha child back into balance.
 Limit red meat consumption, and use small amounts of fats and oils.